Crown & Bridge FAQ from our Peoria Dentist

 A crown can be used as a replacement for a large filling when teeth are missing.
 They serve protection from fracture and as a tool to repair an already damaged tooth.
 A crown can also beautify, align or restore a tooth's appearance.

-Crowns can be made from porcelain, ceramic, gold, metal alloys, and acrylic, depending on the preference of the patients and the advice from the dentists.
+Crowns can be made from porcelain, ceramic, gold, metal alloys, and acrylic, depending on the preference of the patients and the advice from our Peoria dentist.
 Those who want the crown to look natural can use porcelain or ceramic while those who prefer a strong and attractive crown can have alloys or porcelain.

 Bridges fill the space caused by the missing teeth.
 They are cemented to the natural teeth or implants around the gap to prevent the remaining teeth from rotating or shifting.

 Like crowns, porcelain and ceramic can be the perfect material to match the natural color of the teeth.
-The dentist can advise the most suitable material to use.
+Our Peoria dentist can advise the most suitable material to use.

 The Process of Making Crowns and Bridges

 For the crown or the bridge to last a lifetime, it is important to practice good oral hygiene as well as avoid chewing hard foods.
-A regular visit to the dentist is also advisable.
+A regular visit to our Peoria dentist is also advisable.